-There’s nothing more frustrating than a slow cellular data connection.
-Whether you’re trying to Google something or check Facebook on your phone, you pay for and expect a certain level of speed.
+Wondering why your cellular data is so slow?
+There’s nothing more frustrating than a slow data connection on your phone.
+Whether you’re trying to watch a video or check Facebook on your phone, you pay for and expect a certain level of speed.
 When service fails to meet that level, it’s easy to get upset.

 In most cases, a slow connection is just temporary, caused by location or network congestion.
 Other times, it can persist for hours or even days.
-Before you call your mobile carrier’s technical support, try these seven simple steps first to see if they fix your speed issues.
+Before you call your mobile carrier’s technical support, try these simple steps first to see if they fix your slow mobile data issues.

 1. Restart Your Phone

-This seems like such a simple fix, but it often works.
-Especially if you haven’t turned it off in a while, restarting your phone should fix sluggish cellular data speeds.
+This seems like a cliché fix, but it often works.
+Restarting your phone should fix sluggish cellular data speeds, especially if you haven’t turned it off in a while.

-On an iPhone X, press and hold the side button and either volume up or volume down until Slide to Power Off appears.
+- On an iPhone X or newer, press and hold the side button and either volume up or volume down until Slide to Power Off appears.
 Once you power off your iPhone, hold the side button again to turn it back on.

-For most Android phones, hold the power button until the power options appear on the screen, then tap Restart.
+- For most Android phones, you just need to hold the power button until the power options appear on the screen, then tap Restart.

 2. Change Locations

-Many factors can impact a phone’s data connection.
+Many factors can result in slow LTE service.
 These include weather, network congestion, and even solar activity.
-But tops among these are geography and buildings.
+But chief among these are geography and buildings.

-If you’re having speed problems that seem to have started in a certain location, try moving somewhere else.
+If you’re having speed problems that might have started in a certain location, try moving somewhere else.
 You may need to leave the building you’re in or drive a few miles away.
 While this may not be convenient, it’s a good way to troubleshoot your speed issue.
-It’s likely something tech support will ask you to do anyway.

-On Android, you’ll find this at Settings > Network & internet > Mobile network > Data usage.
-Tap an app, then slide the Background data slider off to prevent an app from using data in the background.
+On Android, you’ll find this at Settings > Network & internet > Mobile network > App data usage.
+Tap an app, then slide the Background data slider off to prevent that app from using data in the background.

-You should also check for updates.
-App developers publish updates to address bugs all the time, so it could be a simple matter of opening the App Store or Google Play and downloading the fix in an update.
+You should also check for app updates.
+App developers publish updates to address bugs all the time, so it could be a simple matter of opening the App Store or Google Play and downloading the fix through an update.